-Every year state governments strip off a select unfortunate societies of their legal status as co-operative housing societies, leaving them powerless to transfer shares, unprotected from legal protection over disputes and deprived from using the word ‘society’ in any manner.
+Every year state governments strip off select unfortunate societies of their legal status as co-operative housing societies, leaving them powerless to transfer shares, unprotected from legal protection over disputes, and deprived of using the word ‘society’ in any manner.
 Many members who are residents of deregistered societies have found themselves entangled in consequential backlash and have not been able to carry out any ownership transfer in addition to the problem of diminishing value of their residences because of the associated stigma of deregistration.

 The most common offence leading to deregistration is the failure to comply with bye-laws regarding maintenance and submission of mandatory financial audit reports.
 Many societies fail to abide by this.
 Either the managing committee does not have the time to follow yearly audit submissions or they simply lack the awareness or skills to do so.

 Another reason for deregistration is when the society members are found to be involved in falsifying information on their registration submissions and engage in misrepresentation of any kind.
 Bombay High Court had ruled in 2018 that if some members are found to be erecting unauthorized construction in their own residences, it does not warrant a deregistration of the entire society, however other corrective measures may be taken as per society bye-laws against such members.

 Once the Registrar passes the order, the society’s managing committee has no legal recognition and no respite if found under the law if there are any grievances or disputes within the members.
 They still continue to have the ownership of their residences, but other than that, any other transactions such as buying, selling, assigning additional nominees, etc come to a standstill.